ericpromislow/portfolioplanner/README.md

 * You sell an investment and its price continues to rise.

-When you rebalance based on _a priori_ fixed percentages, and don't obsess daily or weekly with your portfolio changes, your less susceptible to that thinking.
+When you rebalance based on _a priori_ fixed percentages, and don't obsess daily or weekly with your portfolio changes, you're less susceptible to that thinking.

 ### Thought #3